Why you need a PPC/Ad Specialist

-Let’s say you setup your daily budget at $5 dollars which is the minimum allowed for daily budgets.
-Once you set this budget it can never be exceeded.
-The cool thing is that you won’t receive any nasty surprise bills, although having a low budget may curtail your ability to reach a wider audience over time.
+Consider the scenario where you set your daily budget at $5, which is the minimum allowed for daily budgets.
+Once this budget is set, it cannot be exceeded, which is beneficial in that it prevents unexpected high bills.
+However, the limitation of a low budget can restrict your campaign’s ability to reach a broader audience over time.

 Quality Score for PPC Ads